 - Journal of Urban Economics

 - Document type

 - Amsterdam Business School Research Institute (ABS-RI)

 In many countries, wind turbines are constructed as part of a strategy to reduce dependence on fossil fuels.
 In this paper, we measure the external effect of wind turbines on the transaction prices of nearby houses.
-A unique house price dataset covering the period 1985-2011 is used, including the exact location of all wind turbines built in the Netherlands.
-We find that house prices within a two kilometer radius of a turbine, after it has been constructed, decrease by about 1.4 to 2.3 percent on average.
-We find anticipation effects up to three years in advance of the construction of a wind turbine.
-We provide further evidence that the external costs of a wind turbine are at least 10 percent of its construction cost.
+A unique Dutch house price dataset covering the period 1985–2011 is used, as well as the exact location of all wind turbines that were built in the Netherlands.
+Using a difference-in-differences methodology we find a 1.4% price decrease for houses within 2 km of a turbine.
+There is also evidence for anticipation effects a few years before placement of a turbine.
+The effect is larger for taller turbines and in urban areas.
+Especially the first turbine built close to a house has a negative effect on its price.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.